Ichchapuram

 Ichchapuram is a town in the Srikakulam district of the Indian state of Andhra Pradesh.
-The town is located nearly 142 km from the district capital, Srikakulam.
+It is located on the border of Odisha and Andhra Pradesh and is nearly 142 km from the district capital, Srikakulam.
 Ichchapuram municipality is the largest urban local body in the Srikakulam district.
 It had a population of 36,493 as of 2011.

 Geography

 Ichchapuram lies on the border of Andhra Pradesh and Odisha at 19.12°N 84.7°E. It has an average elevation of 7 metres (22 feet).
 The town sits on the Bahuda river.
-The overall geographical area of the town is 27 hectares and the nearest town, Palasa, is 18 km away.
+The overall geographical area of the town is 27 hectares and the nearest town, Palasa, is 50 km away.
 Sonpur Beach is a 35-minute drive to the east.
-Ichchapuram's Maa Mangala temple, not to be confused with the more famous Maa Mangala Temple located in Odisha, is located in the north east quadrant of the municipality.
+Ichchapuram's famous Swetchawathi temple is located in the northeast quadrant of the municipality.